 • Sensory and/or physical needs

-Most pupils are assessed using P scale assessment.
-All pupils have a baseline assessment on entering the school and are assessed throughout the year periodically to ensure progress is in line with expectations compared to the National Progressions Guidance
+All pupils are assessed using our own AP Levels, and the Engagement Model for our learners at the earliest stages of development.
+All pupils have a baseline assessment on entering the school and are assessed throughout the year periodically to ensure progress is in line with expectations.

 Assessment of pupils will include: